syncfusion-content/maui-docs/MAUI/Popup/layout-customizations.md

 <td>Shows the `SfPopup` with two buttons (accept & decline buttons) in the footer view.</td></tr>
 </table>

-In the following code example, set the `SfPopup.AppearanceMode` property as `OneButton` which displays only the Accept button in the footer view.
+In the following code example, set the `SfPopup.AppearanceMode` property as `OneButton`, which displays only the Accept button in the footer view.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="11" %}